RickStrahl/AlbumViewerVNext/Readme.md

 Currently the app has been tested to run under Windows and Mac, but it should also work under Linux.

 **License:**
 This sample is licensed under MIT license.
-Use, play with integrate code from this repository as you see fit, at your own risk.
-This code is based on pre-release code and updated regularly to reflect the latest current builds.
+Use, play with, integrate code from this repository as you see fit at your own risk.
+This code updated regularly to reflect the latest current builds of ASP.NET Core and Angular.

 **Warranty Disclaimer: No Warranty!**